Women in the Environment Conference

 About the conference

-The inaugural Women in the Environment Conference is an innovative educational event designed to introduce young women and non-binary identified individuals to potential careers in the environmental field, from forest management to paper science and engineering.
-Attendees will leave the conference powered with the tools, knowledge and insight to be leaders for change and progress in a rapidly evolving world.
+Last year, NC State hosted the inaugural Women in the Environment Conference, an innovative educational event designed to introduce young women and non-binary identified individuals to potential careers in the environmental field, from forest management to paper science and engineering.
+Attendees left the conference powered with the tools, knowledge and insight to be leaders for change and progress in a rapidly evolving world.

-- Attend “Hot Topic” environmental presentations led by women working in the fields of climate change, sustainable materials, urban wildlife, renewable energy and more.
+- Attended “Hot Topic” environmental presentations led by women working in the fields of climate change, sustainable materials, urban wildlife, renewable energy and more.

-- Hear from women working in the field of natural resources, environmental science, engineering, community outreach and more.
+- Heard from women working in the field of natural resources, environmental science, engineering, community outreach and more.

-- Have lunch with current students and young alumni passionate about sustainability.
+- Had lunch with current students and young alumni passionate about sustainability.

 Cost and Registration